-ISO Speed Shooting Situation (No flash) Flash Range L, 100 - 400 Sunny outdoors The higher the ISO 400 - 1600 Overcast skies or evening time 1600 - 51200, H1, H2 Dark indoors or night flash range will extend.
+ISO Speed Shooting Situation (No flash) Flash Range L, 100 - 400 Sunny outdoors The higher the ISO 400 - 1600 Overcast skies or evening time speed, the farther the 1600 - 51200, H1, H2 Dark indoors or night flash range will extend.

-\ Higher ISO speeds will result in grainier images.
+^{} Higher ISO speeds will result in grainier images.

-- If [12: Highlight tone priority] is set to [Enable], you cannot select "L" (equivalent to ISO 50), ISO 100/125/160, "H1" (equivalent to ISO 102400), and "H2" (equivalent to ISO 204800) (p.154). - Shooting in high temperatures may result in images that look grainier.
+- Shooting in high temperatures may result in images that look grainier.
 Long exposures can also cause irregular colors in the image. - When you shoot at high ISO speeds, noise (such as dots of light and banding) may become noticeable. - Shooting long exposures at high ISO speeds may result in irregular colors in the image. - When shooting in conditions that produce an extreme amount of noise, such as a combination of high ISO speed, high temperature and long exposure, images may not be recorded properly.

 - As H1 (equivalent to ISO 102400) and H2 (equivalent to ISO 204800) are expanded ISO speed settings, noise (such as dots of light and banding) and irregular colors will be more noticeable, and the resolution will be lower than usual. - If you use a high ISO speed and flash to shoot a close subject, overexposure may result. - If [ISO speed range] is set to [Maximum: 51200] and you shoot a movie while ISO 32000/40000/51200 is set, the ISO speed will switch to ISO 25600 (during manual-exposure movie shooting).
 Even if you switch to still photo shooting, the ISO speed will not switch back to the previous ISO speed. - If L (equivalent to ISO 50) is set and you shoot a movie, the ISO speed will switch to ISO 100 (during manual-exposure movie shooting).
-Even if you switch to still photo shooting, the ISO speed will not switch back to L. - If ISO 32000 or higher (when the camera's internal temperature is low, ISO 20000 or higher) is set, the maximum continuous shooting speed with $\langle \Box H \rangle$ will be approx. 10 shots/sec. - Under [ 2: ISO speed settings], you can use [ISO speed range] to expand the settable ISO speed range from equivalent to ISO 50 (L) to equivalent to ISO 204800 (H2) (p.130).
+Even if you switch to still photo shooting, the ISO speed will not switch back to L. - If ISO 32000 or higher (when the camera's internal temperature is low.
+ISO 20000 or higher) is set, the maximum continuous shooting speed with <□IH> will be approx. 10 shots/sec.

+Under [2: ISO speed settings], you can use [ISO speed range] to expand the settable ISO speed range from equivalent to ISO 50 (L) to equivalent to ISO 204800 (H2) (p.130).